Metrics long term archiving¶

 hostnameis the hostname of the machine (can also be configured).

-telnet interface, used by OpenTSDB, InfluxDB, KairosDB, etc)
+telnet or HTTP interfaces, used by OpenTSDB, InfluxDB, KairosDB, etc)

 metrics are sent to opentsdb as